CosmoLike/cocoa/README.md

 ### :interrobang: FAQ: How to push changes to the Cocoa main branch? <a name="push_main"></a>

-Until recently, Cocoa development was unstructured, and developers were allowed to push directly to the `main` branch.
+Until recently, Cocoa development was unstructured, and developers could push directly to the `main` branch.
 Small commits were also not discouraged.
-This loose development rules will soon change.
+These loose development rules will soon change.
 In particular, we will soon protect the `main` branch by requiring every push to be reviewed by Cocoa's leading developers.
 We also want to reduce the number of commits from now on.

 We will implement the philosophy that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with improvements that are meaningful and well tested.** So, developers should propose changes to the `main` branch in larger chunks, as shown below.